wolfika/nextjs-boilerplate/README.md

 ### `yarn studio`

-Runs Prisma Studio, which lets you explore the database through a web UI.
+Runs Prisma Studio, which lets you explore the database through a web UI at http://localhost:5555.

 ## Local environment